goblinfactory/konsole/backlog.md

 ### Unsorted backlog

+- dialog with restore background.
+- escape to exit, with pop up dialog
+- text renderer for approvals to open a left and right comparison, what you supposed to get, what you actually got.
+- mouse support?
+- restore window backgrounds?
+- draggable windows?

 - make it all cloud based? take a look at support xterm? https://github.com/xtermjs
 - support Mac via ncursors. (provide a multiplatform support in the build to dynamically link in ncursors on Mac via .NET)